Dream Letter: Live in London 1968

 Dream Letter: Live in London 1968 is a live album by Tim Buckley.
 The album was recorded in Queen Elizabeth Hall, London, England on October 7, 1968 (mistakenly credited as being recorded on July 10 due to a confusion between American and British formatting of dates).
 Due to a lack of available funds Buckley was unable to tour with regular bass player John Miller and conga player Carter "C.C."
 Collins.
 The concert instead features bassist Danny Thompson (from British folk group Pentangle), guitarist Lee Underwood and vibraphone player David Friedman.

 The concert features songs from Buckley's second album, Goodbye and Hello and the soon to be released Happy Sad.
 Also featured are the songs "Happy Time", which appeared on the 1969 album, Blue Afternoon, and a cover of Fred Neil's "Dolphins", which would appear on Sefronia in 1973.
 The "Carnival Song" which appears here is not the song of the same name from Goodbye and Hello, but an entirely different composition.
 Five other tracks from this set had, at the time of Dream Letter's release in 1990, never been heard on record before.

-In 2000 it was voted number 756 in Colin Larkin's All Time Top 1000 Albums.
+In 2000 it was listed number 756 in Colin Larkin's All Time Top 1000 Albums.